Beware of Stranger Danger

-All tenants were notified of the date and told this was required by Australian law.
+All tenants were notified of the date and told this was required by Australian law because of stranger danger.

-On the nominated morning around 10am’ish, the buildings’ maintenance guy, John (who we value for his honesty and trustworthiness), knocked on the door.
+On a nominated morning, around 10 am the buildings’ maintenance guy, John (who we value for his honesty and trustworthiness), knocked on the door.

 He was accompanied by some other fellow who was doing the inspection.

-John greeted my wife, Pam Papier, and said he had moved my electric lead in the car park – obviously this other guy then knew my wife, Pamela Allen, was in a partnership as well as she wears a wedding ring.
+John greeted my wife, Pam Papier, and said he had moved my electric lead in the car park – obviously, this other guy then knew my wife was in a partnership as well as she wears a wedding ring.

 She was at home studying for her Justice Diploma.

-Since this is suppose to be a secure building, with only authorised people having access to each floor, she opened the door and greeted both John and the inspector.
+Since this is supposed to be a secure building, with only authorized people having access to each floor, she opened the door and greeted both John and the inspector.